askarikzm/wifihello/README.md

-# WANCOM ISP Customer Portal Platform
+# NetAxis ISP Customer Portal Platform

-Enterprise-grade ISP management platform for WANCOM's operations, covering customer self-care, billing, payments, OLT/ONU telemetry, RADIUS AAA automation, and comprehensive admin tools.
+Enterprise-grade ISP management platform for NetAxis operations, covering customer self-care, billing, payments, OLT/ONU telemetry, RADIUS AAA automation, and comprehensive admin tools.
 The repository is structured as a multi-service monorepo that can be deployed via Docker Compose or split into independent services for Kubernetes.

 ## 🚀 Features